Curt-Park/style_transfer_keras/README.md

 Bottom Row (left to right): [Composition VII](images/style/kandinsky.jpg), [The Scream](images/style/the_scream.jpg), [Seated Nude](images/style/seated-nude.jpg)

 ### More trials
 These are more trials on my son's photo.
-As above, the generating progress videos are played by clicking the images.
+As above, the generating progress videos will be played by clicking the images.

 <p align="center">
 <img src="images/content/my_son.JPG" height="192px">